-Before you take XALKORI, tell your healthcare provider if you:
+Before you take XALKORI[®] (crizotinib), tell your healthcare provider about all of your medical conditions including if you:

 - are pregnant, or plan to become pregnant.
-XALKORI can harm your unborn baby. - Females who are able to become pregnant should use effective birth control during treatment with XALKORI and for at least 45 days after the final dose of XALKORI. - Males who have female partners who can become pregnant should use condoms during treatment with XALKORI and for at least 90 days after the final dose of XALKORI. - Talk to your healthcare provider about birth control methods that may be right for you. - If you or your partner becomes pregnant, tell your healthcare provider right away. - are breastfeeding or plan to breastfeed.
-It is not known if XALKORI passes into your breast milk.
+XALKORI can harm the unborn baby - Females who are able to become pregnant should use effective birth control during treatment with XALKORI and for at least 45 days after the final dose of XALKORI. - Your healthcare provider will check to see if you are pregnant before starting treatment with XALKORI - Males who have female partners who can become pregnant should use condoms during treatment with XALKORI and for at least 90 days after the final dose of XALKORI. - Talk to your healthcare provider about birth control methods that may be right for you. - If you or your partner becomes pregnant, tell your healthcare provider right away. - are breastfeeding or plan to breastfeed.
+It is not known if XALKORI passes into the breast milk.
 Do not breastfeed during treatment with XALKORI and for 45 days after the final dose.
-Talk to your healthcare provider about the best way to feed your baby during this time.
+Talk to your healthcare provider about the best way to feed the baby during this time

-Tell your healthcare provider about the medicines

-you take, including prescription medicines, over-the-counter medicines, vitamins, and herbal supplements.
+Tell your healthcare provider about the medicines you take, including prescription medicines, over-the-counter medicines, vitamins, and herbal supplements.

-You should not drink grapefruit juice or eat grapefruit during treatment with XALKORI.
+Do not drink grapefruit juice, eat grapefruit or take supplements containing grapefruit extract during treatment with XALKORI.
 It may increase the amount of XALKORI in your blood to a harmful level.
 The most common side effects of XALKORI include:

 - vision problems

-- nausea

-- ∎ diarrhea

-- vomiting
+- nausea, diarrhea, or vomiting

 - swelling of your hands, feet, face, and eyes

 - constipation

 - increased liver function blood test results

 - tiredness

 - decreased appetite

 - upper respiratory infection

 - dizziness

-- feeling of numbness or tingling in the extremities
+- feeling of numbness or tingling in your arms or legs

-XALKORI can cause changes in your vision, dizziness, and tiredness.
-If you have these symptoms avoid driving a car, using machinery, or doing anything that needs you to be alert.
+XALKORI can cause changes in vision, dizziness, and tiredness.
+Do not drive or operate machinery if you have any of these symptoms.